benabraham/bs5-static-site-starter/README.md

 -   **Gulp 4**: task runner for running all of the following
 -   **Sass compilation**: leverage the power of the most popular CSS extension language
 -   **Sourcemaps** generation for easier Sass debugging
--   **Browsersync**: automatically reloads (or injects in case of CSS), browsers' when you change files
+-   **Browsersync**: automatically reloads (or injects in case of CSS), browsers when you change files
 -   **Autoprefixer**: parses CSS and adds vendor prefixes according to [caniuse.com]()
 -   **UnCSS**: removes unused styles from CSS
 -   **CSSO**: CSS minifier with structural optimizations